The 5 Best Stock-Picking Services

 Source: Motley Fool

-For example, the above chart may look great, but you would have had to withstand a ~50% drawdown — without selling anything — in 2021.
+For example, the above chart may look great, but you would have had to withstand a ~50% drawdown — without selling — in 2021.

 When investing in the types of companies that Rule Breakers does, these types of drawdowns are almost inevitable.
 If you don't have a large appetite for risk and can't handle the pain of losses this large, Rule Breakers isn't for you.